Ayush-dvplr/degan-token/README.md

 ## Lessons Learned

 - Integrate Solidity contracts with React using Hardhat and ensure ABI compatibility

-- Use Hardhat for local blockchain development to speed up testing and deployment

 - Utilize React hooks like useState and useEffect for efficient state management and handling blockchain interactions